 The cost effectiveness in doing yoga vs PT/Exercise/Book was that the yoga participants only lost 2 days of work due to their cLBP versus doing the usual therapies for low back pain, they lost 43 days of work.

-each one has their way of helping with pain.
+Typically, when you go to the PT or Exercise or read from a self care book, each one has their way of helping with pain.
 Yoga adds meditation and breathing which is linked to perceived less pain, better sleep, less stress and more.